Pride parade: Largest pride events

 Although estimating crowd size is an imprecise science, as of June 2019, New York City's NYC Pride March is North America's biggest Pride parade.
-They had 2.1 million people in 2015, which rose to 2.5 million in 2016.
-In 2018, attendance was estimated around two million.
-For Stonewall 50 – WorldPride NYC 2019 up to five million took part over the final weekend, with an estimated four million in attendance at the parade.
+The parade had 2.1 million people in 2015, which rose to 2.5 million in 2016.
+In 2018, attendance was estimated around 2 million.
+For Stonewall 50 – WorldPride NYC 2019 an estimated 5 million took part over the final weekend, with 4 million in attendance at the NYC Pride March.

-São Paulo, Brazil's event, Parada do Orgulho GLBT de São Paulo, is South America's largest, and is listed by Guinness World Records as the world's largest Pride parade starting in 2006 with 2.5 million people.
+São Paulo, Brazil's, event, Parada do Orgulho GLBT de São Paulo, is South America's largest, and was listed by Guinness World Records as the world's largest Pride parade in 2006 with 2.5 million people.
 It broke the Guinness record in 2009 with four million attendees.
 It kept the title from 2006 to at least 2016.
-It had five million attendees in 2017.
-As of June 2019, it has three to five million each year.
-In 2019, it had three million.
+It had up to five million attendees in 2017.
+As of June 2019, it had 3 to 5 million each year.
+In 2019, it had 3 million.

+The Tokyo Rainbow Pride parade in Japan is one of the largest Pride parades in Asia.

 In 2020, due to the COVID-19 coronavirus pandemic, most Pride parades and events were either cancelled or held online.
-One of the exceptions was Taiwan Pride, held on October 31 with the country having contained the virus outside its borders thus becoming the largest Pride event in the world.
+One of the exceptions was Taiwan Pride, held on October 31, 2020, with the country having contained the virus outside its borders and therefore becoming the largest Pride event in the world for that year.

 As of June 2019, Spain's Madrid Pride, Orgullo Gay de Madrid (MADO), is Europe's biggest; it had 3.5 million attendees when it hosted WorldPride in 2017.

 As of June 2019, the largest LGBTQ events include: